Type of institution: University/Higher Education Institution

 The Bachelor of Civil Engineering (Honours) / Bachelor of Environmental Engineering (Honours) provides students with an opportunity to undertake concurrent study in two areas of engineering and complete two awards.
 A combined degree program offers greater breadth of learning, enhancing the academic and professional qualities gained in each separate degree.
 At the same time, it recognises the increasing need for students to graduate with multidisciplinary skills.
 Students develop skills in the design and building of large scale projects such as roads, bridges, airports, major buildings and water supply systems whilst also gaining skills to assess and model the potential damage and long-term environmental problems resulting from human activity and, importantly, devise environmentally sustainable and economic solutions.

-The Bachelor of Civil Engineering (Honours) / Bachelor of Environmental Engineering (Honours) is a 5 year program comprising 400 units, of which 380 units are core courses and 20 units are directed courses.
+The Bachelor of Civil Engineering (Honours) / Bachelor of Environmental Engineering (Honours) is a 5 year program comprising 400 units, of which 360 units are core courses, 20 units are design core courses, and 20 units of project core courses.
 Students will have the opportunity to undertake an industry related project in their final year and must also complete 12 weeks of industrial experience throughout the program.
 A graded Honours classification is awarded to students on the basis of superior performance attained throughout the program.

 - Civil engineering